 - We offer a 9-session curriculum covering a range of topics that go over the issues related to Primary Prevention.

 - We can be a part of a community or organizational coalition or advisory board that is focused on violence prevention.

 Taking steps to help prevent sexual assault, domestic violence and dating violence, and child abuse is part of our mission.
 Though violence against intimate partners may seem like a couples or family issue, it’s actually a symptom of larger issues in our communities and society.

 Sexism, racism, homophobia, and other forms of oppression and inequality feed into beliefs that perpetuate violence against others.
 By teaching skills related to consent, healthy relationships, building empathy, conflict resolution, and getting rid of strict gender codes, individuals are better equipped to treat others respectfully and without violence.
 When families, schools, and communities adopt these non-violent attitudes, incidences of interpersonal violence decline.

 Request violence prevention education for your school

-If you would like a presentation in your community, organization, or school, please complete our online Primary Prevention Requestform, or contact Brandon Pendleton, Primary Prevention Coordinator, by phone at (512) 396-3404.
+If you would like a presentation in your community, organization, or school, please complete our online Primary Prevention Request form, or contact Kiara Nicholson, Primary Prevention Coordinator, by phone at (512) 396-3404.